kbase/file_cache_server/README.md

 ### Bucket setup

 The app will use the bucket name set by the `MINIO_BUCKET_NAME` env var.
 If the bucket doesn't exist, the app will create it for you.
-If you monkey with the bucket, like rename or delete it, then you need to restart the server to recreate the bucket.
+If you monkey with the bucket (eg. rename or delete it) then you need to restart the server to recreate the bucket.

 While docker-compose is running, you can open up `localhost:9000` to use the Minio web UI.